Support For Learning

 Their duties are flexible, according to the needs of the pupils, but may involve:

-- Assisting pupils in class and in the support for learning base as required by the class teacher
+• Assisting pupils in class and within The Learning Hub base as required by the class teacher.

 Specialist Support Services